 - Get organized.
-It is important that all of your legal documents and other important paperwork are organized and assembled in one place and you let your family know where they can find them.
-Also give them the key to your safe deposit box and all your password information to access online accounts, like email, Facebook, etc.
+Before we can chart a clear path to the end and beyond, we need to know where we're beginning.
+Take an inventory of your assets and liabilities.
+Document the various types of assets you own, their account numbers, their values, where they're located, and verify all beneficiary designations on life insurance policies, annuities, and retirement accounts.
+List all lien holders with account numbers, up-to-date balances, and contact information.
+It's important that all of your statements and other important paperwork are organized and assembled in one place and you let your family know where they can find them.
+Also let them know how they can get access to your safe deposit box and keep a record of all your login and password information to access online accounts, email, Facebook, etc.

 - Make a plan.
 The purpose of Estate Planning is to give you the tools to manage your affairs if you ever are unable to.
-These tools include a Will, Trust, Power of Attorney, Health Care Directive, Personal Care Plan (Living Will), and if you have kids, a Child Care Plan.
-You can also make your final arrangements and decide on whether you want to be cremated or buried, and let your loved ones know, so they won't have to make that decision.
-And consider pre-paying for your funeral expenses, so they won't have to.
+Get educated on the various tools available to you to create the best plan possible to protect and provide for yourself and your loved ones.
+Utilizing such tools as the Will, Trust, Power of Attorney, Health Care Directive, Personal Care Plan (Living Will), and if you have kids, designating Guardians (Child Care Plan), allows you to plan and prepare for the effective management of your financial affairs, protect your quality of life in the event of disability or incapacity, and arrange for the final disposition of your assets after death.
+You may also consider making your final arrangements, and pre-paying your funeral expenses, so your family won't have to.

-If you are interested in getting organized and creating a plan, call me today to schedule your free Estate Planning Strategy Session.
+If you are interested in getting organized and creating a plan, call me today to schedule your free Virtual Estate Planning Session.